seejayee/project2/README.md

 ![searchResults](./assets/searchResults.png)

 Selecting "Save Favorite" should move the selected song into your account list.
 And the song in your account list should have links to the song on Spotify.

+## Bugs

+- "Delete from Favorites" currently does not work.

 ## License